Squat Toilets and Raised Commodes

 As I said, some of these people get awfully zealous.
 It isn't long before their enthusiasm for getting everyone to defecate a certain way expands to include various exotic enema regimens.

-Maybe you should get a full-height Poop Stoop and do it correctly.
+Maybe you should get a full-height Poop Stool and do it correctly.

 For absolutely everything I have on the topic of toilets, arranged on a country by country basis, see my collection of international toilets.
 But allow me to attempt to summarize the distributions of squatters and commodes, of pans and thrones: